Concepts

 BIOS Boot Process

-for the BIOS-based boot process.
-The MBR of the disk marks the arkos-image
+We use extlinux for the BIOS-based boot process.
+The MBR of the disk marks the arkos-image as

 EFI Boot Process

-for the UEFI-based boot process.
-This disk is formatted with GPT, and refind
+We use refind for the UEFI-based boot process.
+This disk is formatted with GPT, and refind is installed

 Kernel Boot Process